aliz20/hello-world/README.md

 test repository
 Salam This is the test of using git to commit new.

-this is 2nd edition of this file after clone now time to commit
+hfghf    gdgdgd this is 2nd edition of this file after clone now time to commit